 - Holds up to 10 currencies in the one account

-- 2% cashback on tap & pay purchases under AU$100 (conditions apply)
+- 2% cashback on tap & pay purchases under $100 AUD (conditions apply)

 - No monthly account fee

-This award-winning bank account bundles up the useful features of an everyday transaction account alongside international spending tools.
-Firstly, there are no ongoing account fees, and you’ll have unlimited fee-free transactions online, over the phone via EFTPOS, BPAY or direct debits.
-But what makes this account so useful is that it holds up to 10 different currencies which you can spend while travelling overseas or making international purchases.
-Another fun feature is the 2.00% cashback offer on tap & go purchases under $100.
-Just remember there’s a $50 monthly cashback limit and you'll need to deposit at least $2,000 each month to qualify for this bonus.
+This award-winning bank account bundles up the useful features of an everyday transaction account alongside international spending features.
+Firstly, there’s no monthly account fee, and you’ll have unlimited fee-free transactions online, via EFTPOS, BPAY or direct debits.
+It also allows users to hold up to ten different currencies which can be spent while travelling overseas or making international purchases.
+There is also a 2.00% cashback offer on tap and go purchases under $100.
+Just remember, there’s a $50 monthly cashback limit and you'll need to deposit at least $2,000 into the account each month to qualify for this bonus.

 Citi Global Currency Account

-- Stores 10 currencies in the one account
+- Store up to 10 currencies in the one account

-- No monthly fees or overseas ATM fees
+- No monthly fees or overseas ATM withdrawal fees

-The Citi Global Currency Account provides an everyday bank account and a multi-currency travel card all-in-one.
-It can hold up to 10 different currencies which you can switch seamlessly between for complete control over your money, no matter where you are.
-There are no monthly fees and no overseas ATM or transaction fees as long as you are withdrawing a currency which you hold in the account.
-There’s also no foreign exchange fee, but if you are withdrawing cash in a currency that’s not in the account, you will pay a 2.50% foreign exchange fee.
-And as an added bonus there’s also an interest rate of 0.45% available, though you'll need a balance of at least $25,000 AUD in order to earn any interest.
+The award-winning Citi Global Currency Account provides an everyday bank account and a multi-currency travel card all-in-one.
+It can hold up to ten different currencies which you can switch between easily for complete control over your money, no matter where you are.
+There are no monthly fees, no overseas ATM withdrawal fees and no foreign exchange fee, but if you are withdrawing cash in a currency that’s not in the account, you will pay a 2.50% foreign exchange fee.
+As an added bonus there’s also an ongoing interest rate of 1.20% available, though you'll need a balance of at least $25,000 AUD in order to earn any interest.